Point Bridge I and Point Bridge II

 In the history of the City of Pittsburgh, there have been three bridges built at the Point that spanned the Monongahela River.
 The first, a suspension bridge opened in 1877, was called the Point Bridge.
 It was replaced, in 1927, by a cantilever arch-truss span, often refered to as Point Bridge II.
 After thirty-two years, the second Point Bridge was replaced, in 1959, by the modern Fort Pitt Bridge.

-The bridges replaced the long-established Jones Ferry, which had operated for nearly 100 years, since the 1700s, and had been a very profitable enterprise.
+The bridges replaced the long-established Jones Ferry, established by Ephraim Jones*, which had operated for nearly 100 years, since the late-1700s, and had been a very profitable enterprise.
 Originally, the ferry, which only operated during daylight hours from near Saw Mill Run on the West End to a platform at Ferry Street, was propelled by poles and oars.
 There were skiffs for passengers and flat boats for horses and wagons.
-Commuters who missed the last run could spend the evening at Jones nearby hotel.
+Commuters who missed the last run could spend the evening at Jones' nearby hotel.

 In 1835, the flat boats were replaced with horse boats, powered by blind horses tramping on a horizontal wheel.
 A decade later steam-powered boats were introduced.
 At the time of the bridge building, the company operated two steam boats and a ferry ride cost five cents for an individual, as opposed to the two cent toll planned for the Point Bridge.
 The ferry relocated upriver in 1877 to better serve its mill freight and coal customers, but soon was out of business.